Shortcuts

 Sold Prices of €600k to €1 Million

 In this bracket, well-priced villas in good condition sold well until interest rates started to increase in 2022, and now the number of total sales are decreasing.
-However, we expect pricing to be flat-lined throughout 2023 and drop signficantly in 2024 due to affordability issues.
+However, we expect pricing to continue to drop significantly in 2024 due to affordability issues.

 The primary buyers in this bracket are French families.
 The sellers in this segment are usually French citizens or British citizens.
-In both cases, they have motivation to sell (economic issues, divorce, Covid-related financial difficulties, etc.) and Brexit will continue affect this segment.
+In both cases, they have motivation to sell (economic issues, divorce, etc.) and Brexit will continue affect this segment.

 Market May Be Slow to Adjust